Frequently Asked Questions

 On what dates does the Waterstone Pool open and close for the season?

-For the 2024 season, the Waterstone Pool is open May 27 (Memorial Day) through September 4 (Labor Day).
+For the 2025 season, the Waterstone Pool is open May 24 (Saturday of Memorial Day weekend) through September 1 (Labor Day).

-• Holidays (Memorial Day, Independence Day/July 4th, and Labor Day):
+• Holiday hours (Memorial Day, Independence Day/July 4th, and Labor Day):

 • 10:00 a.m. to 8:30 p.m.